JackGruber/joplin-plugin-note-overview/README.md

 The note content is updated every 5 minutes or manualy by `Tools > Create Note overview`.

+## Keyboard Shortcus

+Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the following commands:

+- `Create note overview`

 ## Build

 To build your one version of the plugin, install node.js and run the following command `npm run dist`